danewhero/WLED/usermods/user_fx/README.md

 In this section we give some advice to those who are new to WLED Effect creation.
 We will illustrate how to load in multiple Effects using this single usermod, and we will do a deep dive into the anatomy of a 1D Effect as well as a 2D Effect.

-The first line of the code
+The first line of the code imports the `[wled.h](https://kno.wled.ge/interfaces/json-api/#effect-metadata)` file into this module.
+This file is the

 Currently set in the code have the pixels be all black, but can be modified to take on a different behavior.
 For example, say you wanted to...
 TODO